crowdlingo/course/src/speaking/letters-or-emails.md

 ## Vocabulary

 <vocab-list>
+- computer
+  - a machine for performing calculations automatically
+- experience
+  - the accumulation of knowledge or skill that results from direct participation in events or activities
 - appreciate
   - recognize with gratitude
 - complain
   - express complaints, discontent, displeasure, or unhappiness
-- sometimes
+- compliment
-  - on certain occasions or in certain cases but not always
+  - say something to someone that expresses praise
-- Normally
+- traditional
+  - consisting of or derived from tradition
-  - under normal conditions
+- training
+  - activity leading to skilled behavior
-- communication
+- convenience
-  - the activity of communicating
+  - the state of being suitable or opportune
-- Especially
-  - to a distinctly greater extent or degree than is common

 <!-- blank -->